1. Email Marketing

 • Building trust: Welcome emails can also help build trust and credibility with new subscribers if the email is well-written and has trust-building elements like testimonials or a story behind the product’s innovation.

-Welcome emails generally have just a few varieties.
-You might want to stick to a single proven approach, or mix and match elements from different approaches to best tailor your welcome email for your subscribers.
+Welcome emails generally have a few varieties.
+You might want to stick to a single proven approach or mix and match elements from different approaches to best tailor your welcome email for your subscribers.

-If you have a personal newsletter or would like to keep things casual, then sticking to a basic welcome email with a general introduction is a good idea.
-Though this might not sound super interesting, you can tailor copy, messaging and graphics to make it fun and engaging.
+If you have a personal brand newsletter or would like to keep things casual, sticking to a basic welcome email with a general introduction is a good idea.
+Though this might not sound very interesting, you can adjust the text and graphics to make it fun and engaging.

 Email example for general introduction